-The lab findings allowed us to demonstrate a dependency effect even when partnering is exogenous, the redistributive effects of social insurance are removed, and real world household politics are assumed away.
-But we also use an undergraduate subject pool who are less exposed to adult household relationships and may be more selfish and narrowly "rational" (Belot et al., 2015).
+The lab findings allowed us to demonstrate a dependency effect even when partnering is exogenous, the redistributive effects of social insurance are removed, and real-world household politics are assumed away.
+But we also use an undergraduate subject pool who are less exposed to adult household relationships and may be more selfish and narrowly "rational" (Belot, Duch and Miller 2015).
 So how general are our findings?
 Are similar correlations visible in observational settings?

-To answer to these questions we turn to the General Social Survey (GSS).
-In several years (1985, 1990, 1996, and 2000), the GSS asked respondents their attitudes about government-provided benefits for the unemployed.20 Critically, the GSS, alone among major social science surveys, also includes questions asking about the respondents' own labor force participation as well as that of their spouse (if any).
-This allows us to classify respondents into six mutually exclusive categories, several of which correspond with our experimental conditions.21 The GSS unemployment benefits question has been analyzed in several other studies of social insurance (Howard, 2008; Lowery et al., 2013; Scheve and Stasavage, 2008).
+To answer to these questions, we turn to the General Social Survey (GSS).
+In several years (1985, 1990, 1996, and 2000), the GSS asked respondents their attitudes about government-provided benefits for the unemployed.20 Critically, the GSS, alone among major social science surveys, also includes questions asking about the respondent's own labor force participation as well as that of their spouse (if any).
+This allows us to classify respondents into six mutually exclusive categories, several of which correspond with our

-20The specific question came as part of a larger battery of questions on government spending.
+20 The specific question came as part of a larger battery of questions on government spending.
 For our purposes, we are concerned with the following item: "Please indicate whether you would like to see more or less government spending in each area.
-Remember that if you say 'much more,' it might require a tax
+Remember that if you say 'much more,' it might require a tax increase to pay for it: Unemployment benefits."
+Respondents could reply with one of five options from "Much Less" to "Much More" with a neutral midpoint.